sczyh30/vertx-blueprint-todo-backend/docs/doc-en.md

 }
 ```

 And then we encode again to JSON string format using `Json.encodePrettily` method (2).
-Next we insert the todo entity into hash table with `hset` operator (3).
+Next we insert the todo entity into map with `hset` operator (3).
 If the action is successful, write response with status `201` (4).

 [NOTE Status 201 ? | As you can see, we have set the response status to `201`.
 It means `CREATED`, and is the generally used in REST API that create an entity.
 By default Vert.x Web is setting the status to `200` meaning `OK`.]